Itapara Lodge - Brazil

 Methods: Techniques include fly fishing, fishing with live bait, shallow diving minnow baits, jigs, and topwater prop plugs.
 To ensure the best survival rate, all flies need to be barbless.

-Evening Catfishing: For up to two nights during your stay, take in one to two hours of guided catfishing after dinner.
+Evening Catfishing: Two nights during your stay, take in one to two hours of guided catfishing after dinner.

 Fishing Equipment: No equipment is provided.
 A comprehensive tackle and gear list is included in our confirmation packet.